-I had the extreme pleasure of chatting with the multi-talented Nicole Lemieux, who is not only acting in the first One-Act Problem Child, but she is also co-producer for the whole production.
+I had the extreme pleasure of chatting with the multi-talented Nicole Lemieux, who is not only acting in the first One-Act of Suburban Motel, Problem Child, but she is also co-producer for the whole production.
 Nicole is no stranger to the task of producer, having been on the Producers Committee last season, but this is her KWLT stage debut.

 (Meet Nicole Lemieux - Helen in Problem Child)

 How has it been going in your first KWLT play?

 “It has been a lot harder than I thought it was going to be.
 I had no idea there was so much involved!
 But other than that it has been really, really good, and I’ve had a really good experience.”

 Do you have any previous acting experiences outside of KWLT?

 “20 years ago in high school I did the high school musical, and I played a very small role of ‘The Pregnant Wife’, I don't even remember what my name was in the play...
 I had to memorize six lines, and I thought that meant I was ready to do this!"

 What gave you the motivation to come out for auditions and whatnot?